klipsey/RedGuyMod/Release/README.md

 ## Changelog

+`1.2.4`
+- Fixed a gamebreaking bug caused by using Brutalize on an enemy with the Witch's Ring item from Aetherium (thanks yarrowyeen for finding the cause!)

 `1.2.3`
 - Finally polished the stupid readme, god why did that take two whole ass hours
 - Slightly increased size of melee hitboxes